 It takes two to tango.
 Clinginess is as much about you as it is them.

 I’m not here to blame you.
-On the contrary, I want you to feel empowered knowing that your clingy child isn’t broken.
+On the contrary, I want you to feel empowered knowing that your clingy toddler isn’t broken.
 You have the power to transform things with just a few mindful adjustments to your approach.
-In doing so, you’ll help your toddler become more autonomous, confident and independent.
+Doing so will help your toddler become more autonomous, confident, and independent.

 1. Allow them their space (just who is the needy one?)

-From the moment my first baby was born, I felt compelled to constantly interact with her.
-Firstly, she was so cute and snuggly, I just wanted to bury my face in her neck and give her smooches (constantly).
+From the moment my first baby was born, I felt compelled to interact with her constantly.
+Firstly, she was so cute and snuggly that I just wanted to bury my face in her neck and give her smooches (constantly).
 Add to this a misplaced sense of parental duty.
 “I need to bring joy into her life at every moment.”
-This had me smiling, making noises and pulling funny faces at her (constantly).
+This had me smiling, making noises, and pulling funny faces at her (constantly).

 2. Create a “yes” space

 Modify a room or large space so it’s fully hazard-free.
 Have some toys in there, but keep it simple.
 Finally, ensure it is secured (e.g., with a baby gate).
 This is your child’s “yes” space.
 The aim is to create a zone in which your toddler can be set down without you having to worry about their immediate safety.
 This means you’re not constantly tugging them away from electrical sockets and glass coffee tables while shouting “no.” As they play in their “yes” space, they can get fully absorbed without interruption.